Skip to main content

-Flood Zone Construction for St. Petersburg Homes
+Flood Zone Renovation for St. Petersburg Homes

 St. Petersburg is a peninsula city — Tampa Bay to the east, Boca Ciega Bay to the west, and the Gulf of Mexico to the south.
 That geography means a significant portion of the city sits in FEMA-designated flood zones.
 When Hurricanes Helene, Ian, and Michael pushed storm surge through Shore Acres, Venetian Isles, and Coquina Key, thousands of homeowners discovered what living in an AE or VE zone really means.